Cheyenne Wildcat: Plot

-The president of Blue Springs Bank, Jason Hopkins (Tom Chatterton), seeks to entrap his cashier, Harrison Colby (Tom London), whom he suspects is exchanging the bank’s gold certificates with fake ones.
-Colby is caught and confesses but also incriminates his partner, Dandy Joe Meeker (Roy Barcroft).
-The worried Colby consults Meeker, who engages a gunslinger (Kenne Duncan) to kill Hopkins and then to pin the murder on Jim Douglas (Francis McDonald).
-Douglas, soon to be paroled from prison, had formally been arrested and convicted for a similar crime that he hadn’t committed.
+The president of Blue Springs Bank, Jason Hopkins, seeks to entrap his cashier, Harrison Colby, whom he suspects is exchanging the bank's gold certificates with fake ones.
+Colby is caught and confesses but also incriminates his partner, Dandy Joe Meeker.
+The worried Colby consults Meeker, who engages a gunslinger to kill Hopkins and then to pin the murder on Jim Douglas.
+Douglas, soon to be paroled from prison, had formally been arrested and convicted for a similar crime that he hadn't committed.
 Hopkins meets Douglas in order to tell him the truth regarding his imprisonment but is killed by the gunman.
 Douglas is subsequently jailed for the murder.
-However, the gunman is captured by Red Ryder (Wild Bill Elliott) and his Indian ward, Little Beaver.
+However, the gunman is captured by Red Ryder and his Indian ward, Little Beaver.

-Douglas is hesitant to explain his situation for fear that his daughter, Betty Lou Hopkins (Peggy Stewart) will discover that he, not Jason Hopkins, is her real father.
+Douglas is hesitant to explain his situation for fear that his daughter, Betty Lou Hopkins will discover that he, not Jason Hopkins, is her real father.
 The now jailed gunman is stabbed in the back and the sheriff, convinced that the gunman was killed to silence him, frees Douglas.
 He is hired by Colby as a bank guard, where he uses the name Johnson in order that he can see his daughter every day.

 Meeker has Colby steal the forged certificates before they are discovered as fake and then claim that Hopkins embezzled the originals.
 To cover the losses, Betty Lou decides to invest her inheritance in the bank.
-Red Ryder and his Aunt, the Duchess (Alice Fleming) contribute as well.
+Red Ryder and his Aunt, the Duchess contribute as well.
 But, still wanting to take over the bank, Meeker instigates a run on the bank, which he hopes will close it down.
 Thanks to Red and Little Beaver, Meeker's plan is foiled and the bank remains solvent.